deepimane/FinanceSys-LLM-Analysizer/README.md

 **Step 4: Building UI Interface Interaction Between User and LLM Model Such OpenChat or Chauit**

 * **Goal:** Develop a user interface (UI) that allows users to interact with the LLM model.
 * **Explanation:**  In this step, we'll design a user interface where users can submit queries and receive responses from the LLM.
-This could be a chatbot interface similar to OpenChat or Chauit, or another type of interface that is best suited for the Projects Colab Platform's needs.
+This could be a Personalized System Finance interface similar to OpenChat or Chauit, or another type of interface that is best suited for the Projects Colab Platform's needs.

 ##  AI-powered decision-making of Cost margrin Financial Prediction KPI - Tech Stack